UK Drone Knowledge Base

 What separation distances apply in the Open Category?

-Always keep the drone within VLOS, below 120 m, and increase distances further if conditions demand.
+Always keep the drone within VLOS, below 120 m, clear of crowds, and increase distances if weather, speed, site layout or other conditions increase the risk.

 Do I need permission to fly inside an airport Flight Restriction Zone?